agtenr/spfx-covid-19-info/README.md

  - upload the `spfx-covid-19-info.sppkg` to the app catalog
  - Add the `spfx-covid-19-info-client-side-solution` to the site
  - Add the `COVID-19 info` web part to the page

+## Releases
+All release can be found on the [releases](https://github.com/agtenr/spfx-covid-19-info/releases) page.